Contact usShoreline 24-Hour

-Storm drainage infrastructure on NE 148th Street between 12th and 15th Avenues NE currently consists of a single catch basin located on the south side of the street approximately 200 feet west of 15th Avenue NE.
-This catch basin apparently has no outlet, dispersing inflows by infiltration alone, and is easily overwhelmed by runoff.
-The existing storm drainage configuration leads to frequent ponding within large areas on both sides of NE 148th Street.
+Storm runoff on NE 148th Street between 12th and 15th Avenues NE flows to a single catch basin mid-block.
+This catch basin has no outlet pipe and is easily overwhelmed.
+Frequent stormwater ponding occurs within large areas on both sides of NE 148th Street.

 Ponding on the south side of NE 148th Street during a November 19, 2012, storm event